 US Energy Supply and Demand

-Looking at the U.S. Energy Profile, one can see that the U.S. is now the world's second largest energy producer and consumer in the world next to China, and is a net importer.
-It can be seen from the imports profile that the US Crude oil imports have significantly reduced between 2005 and 2015 from a peak of 25 Quadrillion BTUs.
+Looking at the U.S. Energy Profile, It can be seen from the imports profile that the US Crude oil imports have significantly reduced between 2005 and 2015 from a peak of 25 Quadrillion BTUs.
 Another significant change that can be noted is that the US is now exporting natural gas (below zero on the y axis) instead of importing it.
 Although crude oil is imported, US exports finished petroleum products resulting in less net imports.
 As a matter of fact, US total energy exports exceeded the imports in 2019 since 1950.

 The U.S. also ranks: